rustadadam/PF-GAP/notes.md

 From Ben:
 By the way, for DTW and Euclidean distances, you can get a classification accuracy like for the other models by using a 1-NN classifier.
 This is common in time series classification.

+## Changes and Updates
+1. Fixed missing data errors by manually filling them in.
+    a.
+Saved the data files for future ease of use.
+    b.
+Additionally, I also stored the prox files genereated by the classes.
+2. Adapted QUANT to store the QGAP scores.
+    a.
+It reaches around 60%, which seems more likely for ten classes.
+3. Wrote file to predict the time-series distances and save the numpy files.
+4.